paper-trail-gem/paper_trail/README.md

 ### Sinatra

-In order to configure `PaperTrail` for usage with [Sinatra](http://www.sinatrarb.com), your `Sinatra` app must be using `ActiveRecord` 3 or  `ActiveRecord` 4.
+In order to configure PaperTrail for usage with [Sinatra](http://www.sinatrarb.com), your `Sinatra` app must be using `ActiveRecord` 3 or 4.
 It is also recommended to use the [Sinatra ActiveRecord Extension](https://github.com/janko-m/sinatra-activerecord) or something similar for managing your applications `ActiveRecord` connection in a manner similar to the way `Rails` does.
-If using the aforementioned `Sinatra ActiveRecord Extension`, steps for setting up your app with `PaperTrail` will look something like this:
+If using the aforementioned `Sinatra ActiveRecord Extension`, steps for setting up your app with PaperTrail will look something like this:

-1. Add `PaperTrail` to your `Gemfile`.
+1. Add PaperTrail to your `Gemfile`.

     `gem 'paper_trail', '~> 3.0.2'`